jdrsn/slate/source/includes/_files.md

 ### Query parameters

-Both of these query parameters accept a JSON string as value.
+Both of these query parameters accept JSON string as value.

 Parameter | Description | Required
 --------- | ----------- |  -----------